Aberdeen, South Dakota: Northern State University

 Northern State University (NSU) is a public university that was founded in 1901 and today occupies a 72 acre campus.
 2,528 students, ranging from first-year to graduate students, attended NSU for the 2006–2007 school year.
-The student to teacher ratio is 19:1.
+The student-to-teacher ratio is 19:1.

 NSU was originally called the Institute of South Dakota before changing its name to Northern Normal and Industrial School in 1901.
-It changed its name again in 1939 when it became the Northern State Teachers College, and again in 1964, becoming Northern State College before finalizing at Northern State University in 1989.
+It changed its name again in 1939 when it became the Northern State Teachers College, and again in 1964, becoming Northern State College before finalizing as Northern State University in 1989.

 NSU offers thirty-eight majors and forty-two minors as well as other degrees, and also has nine graduate degree areas for students wishing to further their education after achieving their first degree.

 The mascot of NSU is the wolf named Thunder.

 Presentation College

-Presentation College is a Catholic college on a 100 acre campus, and was founded in 1951.
+Presentation College was a Catholic college on a 100 acre campus, and was founded in 1951.
 Enrollment in fall 2014 was reported to be 735.
 PC offers 26 programs between the main Aberdeen campus and the other campuses located throughout the state.
 Most of the degrees offered are in the health-care field.
 The student to teacher ratio is 12:1.
 Presentation's mascot is the Saint, giving it the nickname the Presentation College Saints.
+Presentation College announced that it would no longer take new enrollments, and closed the college at the end of the summer semester in 2023.